microsoft/RP2040MacropadHidSample/README.md

 ```

 9. On the Macropad, while holding down the rotary encoder button, press the reset button on the left side of the board, right under the OLED screen.
 Macropad device should show up as a removable device `RPI-RP2 (DriveLetter:)`
-10. Open an Explorer window to the build directory, and copy macropad.uf2 to the Macropad removeable device.
+10. Open an Explorer window to the build directory, and copy `macropad.uf2` under the build directory to the Macropad removeable device.
 Device should automatically remove itself and reboot.
 11. Open Settings > Personalization > Dynamic Lighting, and see the device come up.

 ## Contributing